Pregnant in College — Impossible, or Perfect Timing?

 - Apply for Family Tax Benefit Part A to receive up to $191.24 per fortnight.

-- This government site links you to every government funding possible for a pregnant student.
+- This government site links you to every government funding possible for pregnant students.

-- Centrelink – Parenting Payment (also known as Single Parent Benefit, Single Mothers Pension) helps with the costs of caring for children.
-It is paid to the primary caregiver of a child.
+- Centrelink – Parenting Payment (aka Single Parent Benefit or Single Mothers Pension) helps with the costs of caring for children.
+It is paid to the primary caregiver of the child.

-- Centrelink – Telephone Allowance helps with the costs of a telephone and home internet service.
+- Centrelink – Telephone Allowance helps with the costs of your telephone service.

 -